kartik-v/bootstrap-fileinput/README.md

 _float_ the maximum file size for upload in KB.
 If set to `0`, it means size allowed is unlimited.
 Defaults to `0`.

 #### maxFilesCount
-_float_ the maximum number of files allowed for upload.
-If set to `0`, it means size allowed is unlimited.
+_float_ the maximum number of files allowed for each multiple upload.
+If set to `0`, it means number of files allowed is unlimited.
 Defaults to `0`.

 #### msgSizeTooLarge
 _string_ the message to be displayed when the file size exceeds maximum size.
 Defaults to: